-- a.
-By destruction or inactivating the enzyme Blanching. - b.
-Prevention / delay the non-enzymatic chemical reactions Antioxidant remember of coming prior to cuming is cuited. \Box It is a primary treatment which has to soften the tissues to facilitate packaging. ☐ To preserve the original colour and flavour. ☐ To destroy certain enzymes which are undesirable. ☐ Elimination of the air. ☐ Mostly done for vegetables. □ Remove micro organisms ☐ Remove astringent taste and toxins.
-B.Antioxidant: Anti-oxidants are substances which are used to protect the food against deterioration caused by exposure to the air. □ BHA- Butylactic Hydroxy Anisole & BHT- Butylactic Hydroxy Toluene (vegetable oils) ☐ Gellales : Animal fat, Vegetable oil ☐ Tocopherols: Animal fat ☐ Ascorbic acid: Fruit juices, Citrus oil, Wine, Beer etc. ☐ Lactic acid: Processed fruits and vegetables, canned fruits. ☐ Phosphoric acid: Vegetable oil, Animal fat and Cola drinks.
+b.
+Prevention / delay the non-enzymatic chemical reactions - Antioxidant

+A. Blanching: Treatment of fruits and vegetables with boiling water or steam for short periods followed by cooling prior to canning is called" blanching". □ It is a primary treatment which has to soften the tissues to facilitate packaging. ☐ To preserve the original colour and flavour. ☐ To destroy certain enzymes which are undesirable. ☐ Elimination of the air. ☐ Mostly done for vegetables. ☐ Remove micro organisms ☐ Remove astringent taste and toxins.
+B.Antioxidant: Anti-oxidants are substances which are used to protect the food against deterioration caused by exposure to the air. □ BHA- Butylactic Hydroxy Anisole & BHT- Butylactic Hydroxy Toluene (vegetable oils) ☐ Gellales : Animal fat, Vegetable oil ☐ Tocopherols: Animal fat ☐ Ascorbic acid: Fruit juices, Citrus oil, Wine, Beer etc.